BartokIT/ansible-plan/README.md

 # ansible-plan

-A tool to launch workflows from command line to emulate what is done from Red Hat Ansible® AWX workflow templates
+A command-line tool for launching workflows composed of Red Hat Ansible® playbooks

 ## Prerequisites